-There is no tuition charge, however, a registration fee of \$50 will be charged.
-This registration fee will not be assessed to course auditors who are already enrolled as students.
+There is no tuition charge; however, a registration fee of \$50 will be charged per course.
+This registration fee will not be assessed to course auditors who are already enrolled as matriculated students.
+Auditors will also need to register their vehicle for on-campus parking and will be charged a parking permit fee.

-By definition, auditors merely "sit in" on courses, are not officially enrolled or listed on course rosters.
-Auditors attend without credit or formal recognition and are not required to meet the requirements of the course.
+By definition, auditors merely "sit in" on courses, are not officially enrolled, or listed on course rosters.
+Auditors attend without credit or formal recognition and are not required to meet the academic requirements of the course.
+Auditors are not given a Cobleskill email account or network access including access to course material in the learning management system.